affanbinusman/Image-Compression/README.md

 # Image-Compression
-For this project during my Spring semester, image compression using singular value decomposition was implemented using python.
+For this project during my Spring semester, I implemented image compression using singular value decomposition in python.